-Primary Registration Authority CERTUM is prepared to handle notary's confirmation of the identity or attributes of a subscriber or confirmation issued by a qualified person, without the need for subscriber to appear at the registration authority.
+Primary Registration Authority CERTUM is prepared to handle notary's confirmation of the identity or attributes of a subscriber or confirmation issued by a qualified person, without the need for a subscriber to appear at the registration authority.

-Notary notarizes the identity document or the document containing the individual's attributes and data necessary for the issuance of public key certificate or attribute certificate.
-Notarized documents with signed agreement are set of documents and data identifying entity on the basis of which a registry inspector verifies the identity and/or attributes of subscriber and he make a certificate application notification.
+Notary notarizes the identity document or the document containing the individual's attributes and data necessary for the issuance of a public key certificate or an attribute certificate.
+Notarized documents with signed agreement are the set of documents and data identifying entity on the basis of which a registry inspector verifies the identity and/or attributes of a subscriber and she/he make a certificate application notification.